skulptur/data-fns/README.md

 ### `getItem`

 The `getItem` utility function returns an item from an array based on a provided index and index mapping function.
 It is useful for cases where the desired behavior for selecting items from an array is not covered by the standard indexing operation.
-Use it in combination with for example `getItemCyclic`.
+Use it in combination with for example `cyclic`.

 ```typescript
 <T>(index: number, array: Array<T>, indexMapFn: (index: number, length: number) => number) => T